ctphoenix/Python-Course-Material/chapter1.md

 In this exercise, we will count the frequency of each letter in a document.

 *** =instructions
-- In the course repository of the Abraham Lincoln's Gettysburg Address.
-Use your function from part b.) to count the number of letters in this address.
+- In the course repository of the Abraham Lincoln's Gettysburg Address, and the `counter` function defined in part **1c** has been loaded.
+Use these to count the number of letters in this address, and save this as `address_count`.
+- Print `address_count`.

 *** =hint
 -  Read in the Gettysbug Address using `open`.
 Can you use `counter` to do count the frequency of each letter?